ITrust/closure-itrust-library/README.md

         }
     }

-*Note: We use JSON in this object in order to use this same file for the compiler, as explain in the first part.*
+*Note: We use JSON in this object in order to use this same file for the compiler, as explained in the first part.*

 In order to "deploy" your modules, you have to specify all files' URIs to the `ModuleManager`.
-These file will be loaded in the order you give and once all file are loaded, your module is executed.
-So this chain of dependency is very important !
+These file will be loaded, in the order you give, and once all file are loaded, your module is executed.
+Therefore this chain of dependency is very important !
 E.g. your `Mod1` module requires `mod1_controller.js` and `mod1_init.js`.
 You have to give these URIs to the `setModuleUris` method:

     goog.require('myproject.ModuleInfo');